 Physical Education Grades K-8

 CSI (STREAM Classes) Grades K-8

 Fine Arts Appreciation Grades K-8

+Spanish Grades 7-8

-Chromebooks are issued to students in Grades 5-8 for use throughout the day as well as at home.
+iPads are used by students in the Kindergarten classes.
+Chromebooks are issued to students in Grades 1-6 for use throughout the day.
+Chromebooks are issued to students in Grades 7-8 for use throughout the day as well as at home.
 Students are required to charge the Chromebook nightly and bring it to school each day fully charged.
-An insurance fee is charged.
+An insurance fee is charged per family.